open-policy-agent/opa/docs/docs/management-bundles/index.md

 SHA-512-25
 ```

-To calculate the digest for unstructured files (ie. all files except JSON or YAML files), apply the hash
+To calculate the digest for unstructured files (i.e. all files except JSON or YAML files), apply the hash
 function to the byte stream of the file.

 For structured files, read the byte stream and parse into a JSON structure; then recursively order the fields of all